jfrog/documentation/jfrog-applications/jfrog-applications/ide/intellij-idea/README.md

 * For Security issues with an available fixed version, you can upgrade to the fixed version within the plugin.
 * Track the status of the code while it is being built, tested, and scanned on the CI server.

-In addition to IntelliJ IDEA, the plugin also supports the following IDEs:
+The JFrog Plugin supports the following IDEs:

+* IntelliJ IDEA
 * WebStorm
 * PyCharm
 * Android Studio